michelled/weavly.org/src/activities.md

 layout: layouts/activities
 title: Activities at Home
-subtitle: Explore a mix of un-plugged, on-screen, and hybrid activities to make music, create games, and tell stories
+subtitle: Explore a mix of un-plugged, on-screen, and hybrid activities to make music, create games, and tell stories.
 eleventyNavigation:
   parent: Learn
   key: Activities